dxmarathon/dxmarathon.org/content/resources/shetlands.md

 ## Known Shetland Islands Callsigns

 The following stations are known to have operated from the Shetland Islands (GM/S) at some time over the last few years.
-Not all are currently active..
+Not all are currently active.

 | CALLSIGN            | NOTES |
 |---------------------|-------|